No school from March 27-31

 The Early College Credit Program (ECCP) allows high school students the opportunity to take college courses at Wisconsin public (University of Wisconsin) and private universities

-Legislation states that students in grades 9-12 can participate; however, UW-Madison and others admit only 11th and 12th graders unless the student completes and is approved through an exception process.
+Legislation states that students in grades 9-12 can participate; however, UW-Madison and many others admit only 11th and 12th graders.

 Program Specifics: